pulumi/pulumi-vsphere/README.md

 To use from JavaScript or TypeScript in Node.js, install using either `npm`:

-    $ npm install @pulumi/pulumi-vsphere
+    $ npm install @pulumi/vsphere

 or `yarn`:

-    $ yarn add @pulumi/pulumi-vsphere
+    $ yarn add @pulumi/vsphere

 ### Python

-A Python SDK is not yet published.
+To use from Python, install using `pip`:

+    $ pip install pulumi-vsphere

 ### Go